SamKerr/advent-of-code-2024-typescript/README.md

 - Simulating a robot pushing boxes around a crowded warehouse
 - Maze solving with variant rules, like wall-hoping
 - Simulating a CPU executing an assembly program and then reverse engineering the program to find which inputs give special outputs
-- Simulating a chaotic process that constantly produces a binary image, then finding at what point in the process a-somewhat exact picture of a christmas tree will appear.
+- Simulating a chaotic process that produces an evolving binary image on each iteration, then finding at what point in the process a-somewhat precise picture of a christmas tree will first appear
 - Simulating an electronic circuit then debugging it to re-wire it

 ### Getting Started